 24. Detroit Lions – Kenneth Grant, DT, Michigan

-The Lions could keep bolstering it’s OL here, but this is a team that needs to get better on defense.
+The Lions could keep bolstering their OL here, but this is a team that needs to get better on defense.
 If Kenneth Grant is still on the board here, putting him in the middle of the defensive front to help fellow Wolverine Aidan Hutchinson would make a lot of sense.

 25. Washington Commanders – Shavon Revel, CB, East Carolina

 Washington will be a team connected to receivers with how well Jayden Daniels is playing as a rookie, but they also need a lot of help on the other side of the ball.
-Corner is still a position of need for Washington and if Revel is available he could be a steal in terms of value.
+Corner is still a position of need for Washington and if Revel is available, he could be a steal in terms of value.
 The ECU standout tore his ACL recently so he might not be a full-go to start next season, but he has the build and skills to be a really good CB at the next level.

 26. Buffalo Bills – Benjamin Morrison, CB, Notre Dame